PsyTeachR/ads-v1/docs/08-wrangle.md

 * Be able to create new columns and edit existing ones
 * Be able to handle missing data

+## Set-up

+First, create a new project for the work we'll do in this chapter named <code class='path'>08-wrangle</code>.
+Second, open and save and new R Markdown document named `wrangle.Rmd`, delete the welcome text and load the required packages for this chapter.

 ```r
 library(tidyverse)   # data wrangling functions